NharnahQwami/anonchat/README.md

-# Anonymous Chat
+# Anon-Chat

-A privacy-first, ephemeral chat application built with FastAPI.
+A privacy-first, chat application built with FastAPI.
 No registration required, messages are stored only in memory and auto-deleted after 30 minutes.
 Supports password-protected rooms, end-to-end encryption (E2E), and self-destructing messages.

 ## Features